TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Introduction

-In order to achieve our goal, we study the projection and selection effects in the lensing observables using two galaxy samples: one is a synthetic axisymmetric sample which resembles the SLACS lenses, and the other is a triaxial ETG sample from the IllsutrisTNG-100 simulation.
-We create a catalog of mock lensing observables (e.g., projected ellipticities and the Einstein radii) for both samples, assuming the viewing angle is random.
-We quantify the projection effect of individual galaxies with the scatters in the Einstein radius.
-We qualitatively analyze the selection effect by applying a selection criterion on the Einstein radius.
-On the kinematics side, using the synthetic axisymmetric sample, we create mock kinematics observables and analyze the projection and selection effects specific to axisymmetric systems.
-We then quantify the accuracy in the kinematics recovery under different assumptions on the galaxy model with JAM.
-Specifically, we explicitly derive the quantitative corrections in the interpretation of the kinematics observables as a function of measured projected ellipticity, and estimate the residual uncertainty for the corrected velocity dispersion.
-We show that it is possible to constrain a potential $H_0$ biases below the target 1\% precision level.
-Finally, we review the key axisymmetric assumption in the kinematics modeling by comparing the kinematics observables from the axisymmetric kinematics models of triaxial systems, and numerically calculate an upper limit of the relative difference in the velocity dispersion using the triaxial TNG ETG sample, which is more elliptical and triaxial than real lensing galaxies such as the SLACS lenses at population level.
+To achieve our goal, we study the projection and selection effects in the lensing observables using two galaxy samples: one is a synthetic axisymmetric sample, which resembles the SLACS lenses, and the other is a triaxial ETG sample from the IllsutrisTNG-100 simulation.
+We created a catalog of mock lensing observables (e.g., projected ellipticities and the Einstein radii) for both samples, assuming the viewing angle is random.
+We quantified the projection effect of individual galaxies with the scatters in the Einstein radius.
+We qualitatively analyzed the selection effect by applying a selection criterion on the Einstein radius.
+On the kinematics side, using the synthetic axisymmetric sample, we created mock kinematics observables and analyzed the projection and selection effects specific to axisymmetric systems.
+We then quantified the accuracy in the kinematics recovery under different assumptions on the galaxy model with JAM.
+Specifically, we explicitly derived the quantitative corrections in the interpretation of the kinematics observables as a function of measured projected ellipticity and estimated the residual uncertainty for the corrected velocity dispersion.
+We show that it is possible to constrain potential $H_0$ biases below the target 1\% precision level.
+We review the key axisymmetric assumption in the kinematics modeling by comparing the kinematics observables from the axisymmetric kinematics models of triaxial systems.
+We also obtain a numerical calculation of an upper limit of the relative difference in the velocity dispersion using the triaxial TNG ETG sample, which is more elliptical and triaxial than real lensing galaxies such as the SLACS lenses at the population level.